cemerick/friend/README.md

 code you don't control.

-Here's an extension of the example above that adds some actual routes (using Compojure) and handler that require authentication:
+Here's an extension of the example above that adds some actual routes (using Compojure) and handler that requires authentication:

 ```clojure
 (use '[compojure.core :as compojure :only (GET ANY defroutes)])